isomerpages/csc-knowledge/_ethos-issue-25/The Wake Up Call: Rethinking Growth and Government in a Crisis Constrained World.md

 <p>So, while there is still a push for multilateralism, there is also the challenge of making sure a country is self-reliant to some extent.
 While this may be more difficult for a country like Singapore, we also see it taking this approach, for instance in its water desalination efforts.</p>

+<p><span class="author2-2">CHOWDHOURY:</span> So as much as we should consider a certain degree of self-reliance, we also need to accept and carefully manage the risks of trade.
+When it comes to multilateral trade, we see that relationships can change, and then where do you go?
+You need to have several options open, rather than be reliant on only one source, say of your energy or food supply.</p>

+<p></p>